 Back to Top

-Acting administrator, US Digital Service
+Administrator, US Digital Service

-Director, US Patent and Trademark Office
+Undersecretary of Commerce for intellectual property and director, US Patent and Trademark Office

 Christopher C. Krebs